-- A. To evaluate the general education needs of the University. - B. To review core curriculum course applications and determine the composition of the University Core Curriculum. - C. To evaluate and revise, where needed, the policies of the University Core Curriculum. - D. To oversee and implement University Core Curriculum assessment. - E. To evaluate the University Core Curriculum in its entirety and revise where appropriate.
+- A. To evaluate the general education needs of the University. - B. To review Core 39 course applications and determine the composition of Core 39. - C. To evaluate and revise, where needed, Core 39 policies. - D. To oversee and implement Core 39 assessment. - E. To evaluate Core 39 in its entirety and revise where appropriate.